DavidDuhem/Web_Pokedex/README.md

 # POKÉDEX

-## Présentation
+## Presentation

 The Pokédex is a backend focused project made to showcase my ability to build API and efficiently communicate with the front-end.
 This project was made in 5 days.

 The features include : Authentification, API calls to fetch, create, update and delete teams, adding pokemon to a team we own, pagination in pokemon list and search system with filters.

-## Démonstration
+## Demo

-Voici une démonstration des fonctionnalités :
+Here is a demo of the features :

 [Regarder la démo](https://www.youtube.com/watch?v=LwrnSHN2m8o)

-## Aperçu
+## Overview

-Liste des pokémons avec pagination :
+Pokemons list and pagination :

 ![Liste des pokemon](./client/static/pokemon-pagination.png)

 ---

-Liste des équipes :
+Teams list :

 ![Liste des pokemon](./client/static/team-list.png)

 ---

-Liste des pokémons dans une équipe :
+Pokemons list inside a user owned team :

 ![Liste des pokemon](./client/static/team-pokemons.png)

 ---

-Filtre des pokémons :
+Pokemons filter :

 ![Liste des pokemon](./client/static/pokemon-search.png)